 Frostrow as AIFM, the Portfolio Manager and the Company's joint brokers on behalf of the Board complete a programme of investor relations throughout the year.
-In addition the Chairman has continued to engage regularly with the Company's larger shareholders.
+In addition, the Chairman endeavours to make himself available to meet with shareholders wishing to engage.